jezzsantos/saastack/docs/decisions/0210-concurrency.md

 `Detect and Fail`

 - This option is better than no detection at all.
 Where data can be corrupted
 - We succeed on the first thread, but fail any others coming after.
 The state of the system is protected.
-However the request fails and must be retried somehow, until it succeeds.
+However, the request fails and must be retried somehow, until it succeeds.
 For user-triggered changes this approach is generally poorly received.
 - It requires the least amount of work, not only in prevention, but also in ongoing maintenance.

 ### Consequences